JAForbes/pointer-stream/readme.md

 #### settings.scale {min,max}

-Specific the minimum and maximum scale.
+Specify the minimum and maximum scale.
 This will clamp the scale on subsequent events.

 #### settings.offset {x,y}